Really really simple Ruby metaprogramming

 Have a quick peek at the github repo now – the important files to look at for now are init.rb and lib/stringify_time.

 First, stringify_time.
-This file defines a module called StringifyTime, which defines a method called stringify_time:
+This file defines a module called StringifyTime

 module StringifyTime